bjepson/docker-thingworx/README.md

 Thingworx is a platform dedicated to design and run IoT/M2M applications.
 See http://www.thingworx.com/

-**TW is an under licenced software, you need to buy it.**
+You will need to obtain ThingWorx from PTC.
+It is available as a 120-day Developer Trial Edition.
+Sign up for a developer account at http://developer.thingworx.com and visit your dashboard to find the Developer Trial Edition.

-The original author had to use it in his work at Rtone (http://rtone.fr) and a Docker container proved useful to share the platform with colleagues.
+The original author had used ThingWorx in his work at Rtone (http://rtone.fr) and a Docker container proved useful to share the platform with colleagues.

 Content of the container
 ------------------------

-TW is a java based webapp.
-It runs on a tomcat-8/jre-8 environnement with some jvm options.
-TW also needs two directories to store its data.
+ThingWorx is a Java based web app.
+It runs on a tomcat-8/jre-8 environment with some jvm options.
+ThingWorx also needs two directories to store its data.

 Installation
 ------------